SciMed/style-guide/README.md

     ```

 * In Rails 3 and below, never use the legacy wildcard controller routes.
 This
-  route will make all actions in every controller accessible via GET requests.
+  route will make all actions in every controller accessible via POST requests.

     ```Ruby
     # very bad